-- Why bother sending them back, can’t I just put these in my recycling bin?
+- Why bother sending back my blades, can’t I just put these in my recycling bin?

-- Should I clean my tubes before I sent them back?
+- Should I clean my tubes before I send them back?

 No, don’t worry about cleaning your tubes.
 Water is a precious resource so you don’t need to wash them out as they will get a thorough wash during the recycling process – let’s not waste water by washing them twice.

 Squeeze out as much of that precious Bulldog formula as you can before sending them to us.
 That’s good enough for us.

 - Should I leave the lids on my tubes?